zamazan4ik/awesome-pgo/article/article.md

 TODO: write a short conclusion about PGO profiles collection

-## Continuous PGO

-TODO: add somewhere link to "PGO at scale" in Google

 ### PGO tips

 TODO: rework this chapter

-* PGO profiles are not written to a disk due to signal handlers.
-Overwrite them or customize.
-I highly recommend to tune software to write a profile to a disk with a signal (call `__llvm_dump_profile()` or [similar functions](https://github.com/llvm/llvm-project/blob/main/compiler-rt/lib/profile/InstrProfiling.h) if you use Clang)
 * Merging multiple profiles - works well.
 * PGO works well with libraries.
 However, it will be a question - how to collect and distribute a profile for them?
 Especially if we are talking about general-purpose builds like in OS distros.
 Also, it's not easy to collect a profile from instrumented but non-instrumented binary (e.g. instrumented .so library which is used from Python software).
 It needs to be clarified but writing an instrumented wrapper right now is a recommended option.
 * PGO profiles do not depend on time!
 However, if your code has time-dependent paths, PGO profiles could differ due to "time stuff" like time issues on a build machine, different speeds of different build machines, etc - be careful with that
-* PGO works fine without LTO (in normal compilers.
-MSVC does not belong to this family - you cannot use PGO without LTO there).
-So if LTO is too expensive to your build resources (especially if we are talking about FatLTO that consumes A LOT of RAM) - just use PGO without LTO, that's completely fine
-* When recompile software, would be useful to recompile 3rd parties with PGO as well.
-Here could be a challenge since often provided by OS packages dependencies are used.
-And it could be challenging to recompile them as well from the scratch (especially if we are talking about C and C++).
-Also, not for every software is obvious to understand - which 3rd parties are rebuilt from the scratch and which are taken from another place (like OS-provided or some package manager like Conan).

 ## Post-Link time Optimization (PLO)